 While no special status plants or wildlife are known to occur directly on the project site, Coyote Creek may serve as a movement corridor for wildlife and provide nesting habitat for birds, and foraging for wildlife onsite.
 Trees onsite and along the linears may also provide nesting habitat.
 Additionally, the site is immediately southeast of the San Francisco Bay, which empties into the Guadalupe and Alviso sloughs, and is less than two miles southeast of the Don Edwards San Francisco Bay National Wildlife Refuge.
-In general, areas surrounding the project site are rich in abundance and diversity of flora and fauna, including the San Jose/Santa Clara Regional Wastewater Treatment Plant sludge drying beds to the north, which provide habitat for shorebirds and waterbirds, and associated wildlife species may occur as transients on the site.
+In general, areas surrounding the project site are rich in abundance and diversity of flora and fauna, including the San Jose/Santa Clara Regional Wastewater Treatment Plant sludge drying beds to the north, which provide habitat for shorebirds and waterbirds, as well as associated Bufferlands, which support burrowing owl to the west of the project, an area through which offsite project linears would lie (Figure 1-2R, Jacobs 2021o and San Jose/Santa Clara Water Pollution Control Plant 2013).
+Associated wildlife species may occur as transients on the site.